Fatima’s Story

 Facing the prospect of their daughter’s vision getting worse, both parents were highly motivated to find something that could control her progressive myopia.
 “Myopia progression is irreversible, and as a parent, I don’t want to wait for it to be too late for me to act,” explained Samir.
 After some discussion, their ECP recommended that Fatima try MiSight® 1 day* soft contact lenses.

-Along with making her blurry vision immediately clear again,1 MiSight® 1 day contact lenses are FDA-approved* to slow the progression of myopia in children aged 8 to 12 at initiation of treatment,†2 and this strongly appealed to Fatima’s parents.
+Along with making her blurry vision immediately clear again,1 MiSight® 1 day contact lenses are FDA-approved* to slow the progression of myopia in children aged 8-12 at the initiation of treatment,†2 and this strongly appealed to Fatima’s parents.
 Specially designed for young users, the lenses are comfortable3 and an easy fit for children.4 Before MiSight®, Fatima worried about her eyeglasses falling off while she was running, or skateboarding, or accidentally bumping into a classmate.
 Now, she can leave those worries behind.5

 Dhuha and Samir are also leaving their concerns behind.
 As parents, they were happy they could find a solution for their child.
 Samir says, “It’s giving my child a chance for a better future and an opportunity for success.”
 Dhuha adds, “Nothing is going to prevent her from doing something she likes.”